-There is a range of optional topics, including cryptography, communications and networks, bio-related nanotechnology, microelectronic design, design automation, embedded systems and microelectromechanical systems (MEMS) allowing you to tailor the structure to suit your interests.
+There is a range of optional topics, including cryptography, communications and networks, microelectronic design, design automation, embedded systems and microsensors (MEMS) allowing you to tailor the structure to suit your interests.
 You will also be able to develop a project within a relevant research area of the department, which will allow further exploration of a specialist area of embedded computing systems.